 I completed the first manuscript of Carnivore Cure in 2019 and for most of 2020, I have been working on Carnivore Cure graphics and manuscript edits.
 And then the pandemic happened.
-I decided to stay off social media for many reasons, but one reason was that I saw one too many influencers and leaders all of a sudden turning their back on a meat-based diet—maybe because so many of the community was too.
+I decided to stay off social media for many reasons, but one reason was that I saw one too many influencers and leaders all of a sudden turning their back on a meat-only diet—maybe because so many of the community was too.

 It’s never easy to swim upstream.